Pauli E. Blomstedt

 Pauli Ernesti Blomstedt, more commonly known as P. E. Blomstedt (1 August 1900 Jyväskylä – 3 November 1935, Helsinki), was a Finnish architect and designer, who worked first in the Nordic Classicism style and then turned to Functionalism.
-Both his father, Yrjö Blomstedt, and younger brother, Aulis Blomstedt, were also well-known architects.
+His father, Yrjö Blomstedt, and younger brother, Aulis Blomstedt, were also well-known architects.

 Life and career

 Blomstedt graduated from secondary school in Jyväskylä in 1918, and then started studies in architecture at Helsinki Technical University, graduating in 1922.
 He first worked as an architect for Armas Lindgren, and later for Bertel Jung as well as working as an assistant to Gunnar Taucher in the City of Helsinki building department.
 It is a matter of dispute how great an input Blomstedt had in the design of the Finnish Language Adult Education Centre in Helsinki (1927), a key example of the Nordic Classicism style in Finland, usually credited to Taucher – and which was later extended in the Functionalist style by Blomstedt's brother Aulis Blomstedt.
 Blomstedt also worked with Taucher on the design of the Mäkelänkatu municipal workers’ housing, another key example of the Nordic Classicism style in Finland.

 In 1924 Blomstedt married architect Märta von Willebrand, who had been his fellow student, and who would also become a well-known architect.
 In 1926 they set up their own architectural firm.
 They had two children:Yrjö Blomstedt (1926-1994), who became a professor of history at the University of Helsinki and Benita Pasanen (1924-2016), who became the director of the Oulu City Library.

 Among Blomstedt's first independent designs were Defence Corps buildings in Jyväskylä and Hämeenlinna, but these were never realised.
 During the 1920s Blomstedt took part in a number of architectural competitions and made his breakthrough, aged 26, in 1926 after winning the competition for the design of Liittopankki (Union Bank) House in Helsinki, completed in 1929.
 At the same time, he also won the competition for the design of the Finnish Savings Bank in Helsinki, completed in 1930.
 Both these buildings were designed in the Nordic Classicism style prominent at that time, which had overtaken the Jugendstil style dominant for prominent buildings in Helsinki at the turn of the century.
 His buildings from that time are said to be characterised by a “passionate expressiveness”, with his bank designs having something in common also with the American office building style of Louis Sullivan.